hazel-gandhi/academic-retractions-analysis/README.md

     - All kinds of **errors** (in data collection, analysis, images, etc.) were categorized under **"errors"**.
     - Fabrication and falsification were **clubbed together**.
     - Plagiarism and **fake peer review** had their own categories because they are **serious enough** to warrant separate classifications.
+    -I also took some help from [this](https://www.nature.com/articles/d41586-023-03974-8) Nature article to help me categorize the reasons better.

 ## 🚀 New Skills Acquired / Improved Approaches